 Cooking fish whole with skin and bones locks in more moisture.
 Just remember to remove the guts and gills as they can leave a bitter taste.

 You can bake the whole sea bass in salt, barbecue, or roast it.
 Baking with a salt crust is one way to seal moisture so the fish remains tender and flavourful.
-If you barbecue or roast in the oven, wrap the fish in foil to prevent the fish from drying out.
+If you barbecue or roast in the oven, you can also wrap the fish in foil to prevent the fish from drying out.

 For oven-roasting, a cook time of anywhere from 20 to 40 minutes is recommended at about 200⁰ Celsius.
 When cooked, the flesh is firm, flaky, and white.
+Try this lightly seasoned baked whole sea bass recipe with lemons and capers.

 East to Cook Filleted Sea Bass